 Rehydrate and get some nourishment.
 If your body isn’t feeling well, your mind won’t be able to tackle your anxious thoughts.
 Tackle your thirst by sipping water throughout the day and eat light, nutritional foods.

-Getting some more sleep can also help you manage the symptoms of hangxiety, letting your body repair itself while your mind relaxes.
+Getting some more sleep can also help you prevent hangxiety, letting your body repair itself while your mind relaxes.

 Meditation and mindfulness